majoduran/Denovo_immunogenicitymodel/README.md

 *   Create Bar Plot: A bar plot is generated to visually represent the counts of immunogenic and non-immunogenic peptides.
 Each category is displayed in a different color, making it easy to distinguish between the two.

 ### Usage Instructions
-*   Prepare the DataFrame: Ensure that the filtered_df DataFrame is populated with the immunogenicity predictions from your model, including a column for the 'Immunogenic Score' and a unique identifier for each peptide.
+*   Prepare the DataFrame: Ensure that the filtered_test_df DataFrame is populated with the immunogenicity predictions from your model, including a column for the 'Immunogenic Score' and a unique identifier for each peptide.
 *   Execute the Visualization Function: Run the de_novo_protein_predictions function, providing the prepared DataFrame and display the bar plot that illustrates the distribution of immunogenicity predictions.

 # Evaluation of Immunogenicity Prediction